morrislenny/installfest/docs/setup_win7.md

 ![Nightcode IDE](img/nightcode.jpg)

+Note that we will be using Nightcode **1.3.2**, not any of the later versions of Nightcode.

-To download and install Nightcode, go to [https://sekao.net/nightcode/](https://sekao.net/nightcode/), scroll down a bit to **Download Version 2.1.5** and click on the Windows icon.
-This will download an installer `Nightcode-2.1.5.exe`.
-Double-click on it to start.
+To download and install Nightcode 1.3.2, go to [https://github.com/oakes/Nightcode/releases/tag/1.3.2](https://github.com/oakes/Nightcode/releases/tag/1.3.2).
+Under Downloads, click on **nightcode-1.3.2-standalone.jar**.
+Once it downloads, double-click on it to start.

 You may get a message indicating that this type of files may be harmful for your computer and asking you if you still would like to run it.
 Allow running it.
 If you get a message that the firewall has blocked some of its features, click "allow access".